BeckySkel/html-css-project-1/assets/documents/TESTING.md

 ## Manual testing

 ### Homepage
-- All links tested manually 31/5/22 and found to be working as intended
+- All links tested manually **31/5/22** and found to be working as intended
-- Interactive elements tested manually on 31/5/22 and found to be working as intended
+- Interactive elements tested manually on **31/5/22** and found to be working as intended

 ### Contact page
-- All links tested manually ***date*** and found to be working as intended
+- All links tested manually **31/5/22** and found to be working as intended
-- Interactive elements tested manually on ***date*** and found to be working as intended
+- Interactive elements tested manually on **31/5/22** and found that map iframes are not interactive within the deployed site, but do open up a larger map in a new tab when clicked and therefore still useful to the user.
+Tried to see if this was an issue with Github pages as the maps are interactive in the testing site but unable to find an answer.
-- Form validation tested manually on ***date*** and found to be working as intended
+- Form validation tested manually on **31/5/22** and found to be working as intended

 ### Sign-up page
-- All links tested manually ***date*** and found to be working as intended
+- All links tested manually **31/5/22** and found to be working as intended
-- Form validation tested manually on ***date*** and found to be working as intended
+- Form validation tested manually on **31/5/22** and found to be working as intended

 ### Thank you page
-- All links tested manually ***date*** and found to be working as intended
+- All links tested manually **31/5/22** and found to be working as intended

 ---
 ## Different browsers